IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ###  <a name="why_func" id="why_func">How Neural Network Functions Differ</a>

 Neural networks that train on the same data can be considered as functional representation of its input space.
 As a result models that train on the same data can vary considerably on inputs which leads to different overall behaviour.
-For exmaple in the figure below we can see two hypothetical models that are trained on the the ten class image classifcation task of CIFAR10.
-It is evident for these models that on the input image of a cat both models predict that the inout image is a cat - additionally it can be noted that both models have the same loss value of 1.139.Considering these two metrics alone could lead to the misconception that these models are functionally equivalent given the absolute similairty of their loss and accuracy.
-However, when considering the output probailities which represent the output of the function for each model it is evident that the function the neural networks represent is varied.
+For example in the figure below we can see two hypothetical models that are trained on the the ten class image classifcation task of CIFAR10 <d-cite key="krizhevsky2009learning"></d-cite>.
+It is evident that these models will both correctly classifiy the input image as a cat - additionally it can be noted that both models have the same loss value of **1.139**.
+Considering these two metrics (accuracy and loss) alone could lead to the misconception that these models are functionally equivalent given the absolute similairty of their loss and accuracy.
+However, when considering the output probailities which represent the function of each model it is evident that the functions are different.

-For model one the 4 highest prediction probabilities other than the predicted class of cat (0.32) are that of the automobile (0.20), airplane (0.12), ship (0.10) and dog (0.10) - as a result from this output perspective it could be argued that the models function puts this example closer to various vehicles over other animals.
-On the otherhand for modle two the 4 highest prediction probabilities other than the predicted class of cat (0.32) are that of the dog (0.20), deer (0.12), bird (0.10) and frog (0.10) - this models function puts the input image of a cat closer to other species of animals.
+For model one (left image) the 4 highest prediction probabilities other than the predicted class of cat (0.32) are that of the automobile (0.20), airplane (0.12), ship (0.10) and dog (0.10) - as a result from this output perspective it could be argued that the models function puts this example closer to various vehicles over other animals.
+On the otherhand for model two (right image) the 4 highest prediction probabilities other than the predicted class of cat (0.32) are that of the dog (0.20), deer (0.12), bird (0.10) and frog (0.10) - this models function puts the input image of a cat closer to other species of animals.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/pdf/Model_One.pdf" class="img-fluid rounded z-depth-1" %}